IGPenguin/mobile-toolkit/README.md

 	* Skips some essential apps, edit IGNORED_PACKAGES in this script to customize the list to your needs

 ### 🔥 awipe
-* Wipe internal storage (/mnt/sdcard directory) and delete all third-party apps
+* Wipe internal storage and delete all third-party apps

 ### 🐁 apermissionreset
 * Revoke ALL GRANTED runtime permissions for ALL apps